-Nathaniel Levtow teaches Religion and Biblical Studies in the College of Humanities and Sciences.
+Nathaniel Levtow teaches courses on the history of religion and biblical Studies in the College of Humanities and Sciences.
+He is a recipient of the University of Montana's Cox Educational Excellence Award for Teaching.
 His courses and publications explore the connections between religion, history, politics and literature from social, anthropological, comparative and cognitive perspectives.
-He is currently writing a book about the destruction of sacred texts and images, and co-editing a collection of essays about relationships in the Hebrew Bible.
-Dr. Levtow is a recipient of the University of Montana's Cox Educational Excellence Award for Teaching.
+He is currently writing a book about the destruction of sacred texts and images.

-After completing his BA in religious studies and physics at Middlebury College, Dr. Levtow received his MTS from Harvard Divinity School, where he was a Wolfson Fellow, and his PhD from Brown University, where he won the Joukowsky Foundation Award for Best Dissertation in the Humanities.
+After completing his BA in religious studies and physics at Middlebury College, Dr. Levtow received his MTS from Harvard Divinity School, where he was a Wolfson Fellow, and his PhD from Brown University, where he was awarded the Joukowsky Foundation Award for Best Dissertation in the Humanities.
 His subsequent book, Images of Others: Iconic Politics in Ancient Israel (Eisenbrauns, 2008), examines the political aspects of iconoclasm in the Bible and West Asia.
 He is a Trustee of the Albright Institute of Archaeological Research in Jerusalem and was a U.S. Department of State Educational and Cultural Affairs Fellow in 2011 and 2001-2002.
 Before joining the UM faculty in 2006 he was a Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh, Scotland.
-He was a Visting Scholar in the Theology Faculty of Humboldt University in Berlin (2015-16) and is the first Montanan to receive the Berlin Prize from the American Academy in Berlin (2015).
-Dr. Levtow's archeological research has been supported by the National Endowment for the Humanities (2013, 2015-16).
+He was a Visting Scholar in the Theology Faculty of Humboldt University in Berlin (2015-16) and received the Berlin Prize from the American Academy in Berlin (2015).
+Dr. Levtow's research has been supported by the National Endowment for the Humanities (2013, 2015-16).

 Ph.D., Brown University; M.T.S., Harvard Divinity School; B.A., Middlebury College.